 What Causes Foetal Hiccups?

 Foetal hiccups are similar to the hiccups experienced by children and adults.
 In a foetus, it is caused by the sudden onset of intense contractions or spasms of the diaphragm – the muscle that acts as the partition between the lungs and the abdomen.
-Hiccups in utero are a reaction to the baby breathing amniotic fluid within the amniotic sac.
-After the development of the central nervous system, the amniotic acid flows in and out of the baby’s lungs making the diaphragm to contract spontaneously.
+Hiccups in the uterus are a reaction to the baby breathing amniotic fluid within the amniotic sac.
+After the development of the central nervous system, the amniotic acid flows in and out of the baby’s lungs making the diaphragm contract spontaneously.

-- Compressed Umbilical Cord:
+3. Compressed Umbilical Cord

-An alarming and extremely serious medical condition in which a foetus is likely to get hiccups is when the umbilical cord is wrapped around the neck or compressed.
+An alarming and extremely serious medical condition in which a foetus is likely to get hiccups is when the umbilical cord is wrapped around the baby’s neck or is compressed.
 This usually occurs in the second and third trimester of the pregnancy.

 When Can You Expect Foetal Hiccups?

-Some of these movements can be felt in different parts of your belly, or they might stop if you reposition yourself.
-If you’re sitting absolutely still and you feel a pulsating or rhythmic jerking coming from one part of your belly, they might just be your baby’s hiccups.
-It takes a while to get accustomed to these movements, but you will be able to identify them apart pretty soon.
+You will be able to feel your baby’s movements in different parts of your belly and they might stop if you reposition yourself.
+If you sit absolutely still and feel a pulsating or rhythmic jerk coming from one part of your belly, then it might just be your baby’s hiccups.
+It can take you a while to get accustomed to these movements, but at least you will be able to identify them apart pretty soon.